Last Update May 30th, 2016

 For example, we added a blogging quiz on this post about starting a blog as a way to give readers bonus information.
 That post also contains infographics, videos and other resources as a way to give people as much value as possible.
 This helps to attract more links, which leads us into the next section.

 3. Build relevant backlinks in a natural way

-If you are just getting started with SEO you might know a little about backlinks.
+If you are just getting started with SEO you might know a little about backlinks and why they matter.
 A backlink is when another website links back to your site from their site.

 Not all backlinks are created equal though.
 Some things to know: